-As required to reach a total of 90 credit hours. - 1.
-A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of nine credit hours of practical skills courses (eg. Applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum.
-For students who completed PRAC-1000, this program may include a maximum of twelve credit hours of practicum provided that the practicum and practical skills do not exceed eighteen credit hours.

-- 4. The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
+For students who completed PRAC-1000, this program may include a maximum of twelve credit hours of practicum provided that the practicum and practical skills do not exceed eighteen credit hours. - 4.
+The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in IDS-1110 to declare a major in this field.
+The student has the option of declaring a second minor. - 6.
+A student must earn a minimum grade of "C" in IDS-1110 to declare a major in this field.

 Notes regarding the major:

 - 1. The practicum must relate to the major in IDS.
 Completion of PRAC-3810 International Development Studies Intensive Practicum, fulfills this requirement.
 Other options for the fulfillment of this requirement are also available.
 For more details see the Director of Practica.

 - 2. IDS majors are encouraged to select courses from the following list in fulfilling the Biblical and Theological Studies requirements of the core curriculum:

-BTS-2230 Biblical Perspectives on Peace and Justice

-BTS-2720 Theologies of the Global South
+- BTS-2230 Biblical Perspectives on Peace and Justice BTS-2720 Theologies of the Global South

-BTS-2730 Feminist Theology
+- BTS-2730 Feminist Theology

-BTS-2780 Political Theology
+- BTS-2780 Political Theology

-BTS-2800 Theology of Peace and Justice
+- BTS-2800 Theology of Peace and Justice

-BTS-3230 Biblical Interpretation across Cultures
+- BTS-3230 Biblical Interpretation across Cultures

-BTS-3240 New Testament Economics
+- BTS-3240 New Testament Economics

-BTS-3450 Theologies of Power
+- BTS-3450 Theologies of Power

-BTS-3710 Theology of Mission
+- BTS-3710 Theology of Mission

-3. CMU offers additional courses in International Development Studies through Menno Simons College, its college at the campus of The University of Winnipeg.
+- 3. CMU offers additional courses in International Development Studies through Menno Simons College, its college at the campus of The University of

+Winnipeg.
 It may be advantageous for a student from Shaftesbury campus to complete some courses at Menno Simons College.

-13.3.
+14.3.
 International Development Studies Minor, Four- and Three-year B.A.

-Requirements:

-A minimum of 18 credit hours A minimum of 12 credit hours in residence IDS-1110 Introduction to International Development Studies IDS-2110 Participatory Local Development IDS-3111 An Analysis of Development Aid Policies IDS electives: 9 credit hours from courses with 'IDS' as prefix in course numbers 14.
-Mathematics, Majors and Minor within the Bachelor of Arts Program Advisor: Tim Rogalsky, Ph.D.
+IDS-1110 Introduction to International Development Studies

+IDS-2110 Participatory Local Development IDS-3111 An Analysis of Development Aid Policies IDS electives: 9 credit hours from courses with 'IDS' as prefix in course numbers